placeit-envato/thulium/README.md

 A proper templating engine.
 With specs and a syntax that isn't crazy (ie. Not Jade and not EJS).

+It depends on [Neon](https://github.com/azendal/neon) for the class system.

 ## Usage ##